iamkayourday/alx-intermediate-frontend/Readme.md

      ```

 6. **Create a CSS File:**
-   - Create a CSS file (e.g., `styles.css`) and add the following lines to import Tailwind’s default styles:
+   - Create a CSS file (e.g., `yourfilename.css`) and add the following lines to import Tailwind’s default styles:

      ```css
      /* styles.css */